It’s always annoying when someone figures out a way to exploit intentional behavior, especially when it’s a key part of the design.

 - Trackbacks sent a complete summary to the remote blog, including the title of your post, the link, and an excerpt (which you could manually craft, or let your software handle).

 - Pingbacks sent a notice — a “ping” — to the remote site with the URL of your post, and then the remote site would retrieve it and extract the title and a summary.

 This was also around the time that blog comment spam and spammy blogs were getting to be a big problem.
 What would happen is a spamming site would send out trackbacks to as many sites as possible claiming that they’d responded to some post, thereby getting backlinks on a zillion blogs and increasing their page rank.
 Pingbacks had an advantage: Because you were calling back already, your server could check to see whether the other site really had linked to you.
-It took a long time, but eventually this escalated into spammy blogs creating a temporary post *with* real links to the pages they spammed, then replacing them with their spam pages after a short amount of time.
+It took a long time, but eventually this escalated into spammy blogs creating a temporary post with real links to the pages they pinged, then replacing it with a spam page after a short amount of time.

 The problem now is: How do you block abuse of an as-designed behavior?
 That’s happened before: Back in the early days of the internet, it was considered polite to run your mail server as an open relay and rude to lock it down, but after spammers started massively abusing them, an open relay became a sign of a sysadmin who didn’t know what he was doing.

 The comments on the Sucuri article suggest that Akismet, as a collaborative comment-spam filter, might be able to mitigate this type of attack.
 Wordfence’s collaborative security filter seems like another system well-positioned to detect it.
 But if that approach fails, pingbacks might just go the way of open relays.

 Update March 18: Akismet has released a new version of the anti-spam plugin that mitigates this problem in two ways:

 - Spam checks on pingbacks are now done before the verification request is sent, so that once an attack is identified, Akismet will prevent blogs from participating.